 If you are arranging your study-abroad experience through your home university, you should discuss housing options with your study-abroad advisor.

-For those of you who are applying to a graduate program at a foreign university, you may need to find housing on your own.
+For those applying to a graduate program at a foreign university, you may need to find housing on your own.
 Some universities offer graduate student housing and international student housing for which you may qualify.
-Otherwise, plan to arrive ahead of the school year to search for an apartment or room to rent near campus.
+Otherwise, plan to arrive ahead of the start of the academic year to search for an apartment or room to rent near campus.

 Purchase Travel Insurance